SringayKeno/forecasting-home-prices-sacramento-county/README.md

 ### Project Overview

-#### Using over 20 years of Zillow data I identified the top 5 zip codes for home value in Sacramento County and then forecasted the homes values and percentage increases for those top zip codes for the next 3 years using the SARIMA forecasting algorithm.
+#### *Using over 20 years of Zillow data I identified the top 5 zip codes for home value in Sacramento County.
+Then I forecast those homes values and percentage increases in those top zip codes for the next 3 years using the SARIMA forecasting algorithm.*

 I start first with homes in the 35th to 65th percentile range or the mid-range priced homes.
 I then identify the top zip codes in Sacramento County for mid-priced homes.
-Then using the  machine learning algorithm, seasonal auto regressive integrated moving average or SARIMA, I predict what the average home values in those 5 zip codes will look like over the next 3 years.
+Then using the machine learning algorithm SARMA or seasonal auto regressive integrated moving average, I predict what the average home values in those 5 zip codes will look like over the next 3 years.

-I do the same for the low tier priced homes and then again for the higher priced tier homes.
+I do the same for the low tier priced homes and then again for the higher priced tier homes in Sacramento County.
 Finally, I take a look at a few other Sacramento zip codes of interest and see what they look like over the next few years.

 ### Why Sarima

 After working with another algorithm,  long short term menory (LSTM) for housing inventory projections, which was not as of a good model as I would have liked, I did further research.
-This lead me to the SARIMA model, which proved to do well with data sets like the one I use for the project.
+That research lead me to the SARIMA model, which proved to do well with data sets like the one I use for the project.
 The SARIMA model is suitable for time series data with trend and/or seasonal components, which I believed this data set contained.

 ### SARIMA and ARIMA